vladi33/Bookstore/README.md

     Dynamic UI: The navigation bar greets the logged-in user by their registered name or Google profile name.

-Follow these steps to get the project up and running on your local machine:

 ### Prerequisites
 * **Java JDK 17** or higher
 * **Maven** (integrated in Eclipse)